 Personalized, precision medicine is on the rise.
 New tools and advanced technologies are bringing doctors closer to patients, delivering treatments and devices customized to better serve each unique individual.

-Often, however, cost and complexity limit adoption of the technology that promises to push medicine forward.
-According to surgeons, radiologists, medical device designers, and engineers around the world, Formlabs is changing the game.
+In the past, cost and complexity limited adoption of 3D printing, which always had the promise to push medicine forward.
+According to surgeons, radiologists, medical device engineers, and researchers around the world, Formlabs is changing the game and democratizing access to industry-leading technology.

-Affordable, professional-grade desktop 3D printing opens the door to high-impact medical applications, while saving organizations significant time and costs from the lab to the operating room
+Affordable, professional-grade desktop 3D printing opens the door to high-impact medical applications, while studies show organizations saving significant time and costs from the lab to the operating room.

 - Todd Goldstein, PhD, Director, 3D Printing Lab, Feinstein Institute for Medical Research, Northwell Health